v. Shanghai

 DAY OFF #2

-After a struggle to find my keys (they we're in my bag... where I must have looked a billion times...), I began the day with the continuation of my attempt to try coffee from all the major coffee chains in Shanghai.
+After a struggle to find my keys (they were in my bag... where I must have looked a billion times...), I began the day with the continuation of my attempt to try coffee from all the major coffee chains in Shanghai.
 Today we have, Zoo Coffee!
-Well known for it's Safari-inspired decor it seems like a popular spot, with adequate coffee.
+Well known for its Safari-inspired decor it seems like a popular spot, with adequate coffee.
 I wasn't able to get through the ordering process fully in Chinese this go around, and did resort to numeric hand signs and pointing while saying zhe ge ("this").
-The staff was kind, patient and all smiles--though I'm not sure if that's because I was the exotic westerner or if they really do have the customer service standards one often finds lacking in China...
+The staff was kind, patient and all smiles.

 Having taken a picture of anything and everything in the first courtyard I continue into the first and largest building.
 My jaw drops to the floor.
 In front of me is a massive golden statue of.... someone important (I only know like...
 Gwan Yin.... okay?)

-Wall to wall, floor to ceiling is decorated in beautiful carved pieces, grand and imposing statues of various dieties, and bright fabrics hanging from the high ceilings.
-Light pores in from the doors and carved Windows, incense wafts through the room and candlelight reflects off the bright gilded statues.
-Curious, I approach a volunteer worker and ask "ta jiao shen me mingzi?"
-Or "what is his name?"
+Wall-to-wall, floor-to-ceiling is decorated in beautiful carved pieces, grand and imposing statues of various deities, and bright fabrics hanging from the high ceilings.
+Light pores in from the doors and carved windows, incense wafts through the room and candlelight reflects off the bright gilded statues.
+Curious, I approach a volunteer worker and bravely ask "Ta jiao shen me mingzi?"
+Or "What is his name?"
 She replies with something I honestly don't remember but I am just thrilled she understood my Chinese.
 She then continued on telling me about the other statues and what they stood for--in Chinese.
 Not knowing how to tell her I have no idea what she is saying, I play along and try to grasp as much as I can.
-Thankfully she used both language to her advantage so I could tell when she moved from the warrior God to the music one...
-I nodded often and said the only things I knew that mildly fit the conversation, "dui" and "hen hao" or "correct" and "good".
+Thankfully she used body language to her advantage so I could tell when she moved from the warrior God to the music one...
+I nodded often and said the only things I knew that mildly fit the conversation, "dui" and "hen hao" or "right/correct" and "good".
 I thanked her and moved into the next courtyard.

 At the top of the stairs there are several large solid gold ornaments that I'm sure serve a purpose, however since the plaque was in Chinese, I have no idea what that purpose was.
 Around a corner and down a hall is a dimly lit room.
 I can already smell the incense permeating the air.
 It does create a rather calming atmosphere.
 I step into the room and turn to see a beautiful cream/Jade colored Buddha adorned with flowers, candles, and all sorts of gifts perched upon his shrine.
-He is rather majestic, sitting there quietly.
+He is rather majestic, sitting there so reverently.
 There is a sense of ease being in that room with him.
 It's very nonjudgmental.
-And while he is quiet the center of attention he isn't overbearing, terrifying, or intimidating.
-Rather serene actually.
-It's just a very peaceful experience.
+And while he is the center of attention, he isn't overbearing, terrifying, or intimidating.
 I almost wish there had been a bench, I may have sat there for some time just enjoying the calming ambience.

 After a while, I made my way back down the treacherous stairs and into another courtyard where I found "reclining Buddha", Gwan Yin, a gift shop, and...
 MONKS!
 The monks were sitting at a table playing various percussive instruments.
 After a few minutes they began to chant and the courtyard filled with their rich harmonies.
 I found myself once again in awe and amazement.
 Surely, I am dreaming, or in a movie.
 This just isn't real life!

-I hang out in the courtyard, taking pictures and listening to the monks for a while then make my way into the gift shop to peruse the goods.
+I hung out in the courtyard, taking pictures and listening to the monks for a while then made my way into the gift shop to peruse the goods.
 I could have spent a LOT of money in here.
-So many beautiful things and so many things I weren't sure as to what they were.
-But they were definitely beautiful.
-I wander around the main courtyard again, snapping a few more pictures before I make my way out.
+So many beautiful things, and so many things I weren't sure as to what they were, but they were definitely beautiful!
+I wandered around the main courtyard again, snapping a few more pictures before I made my way out.
 By his time I was getting rather hungry and it would be rush hour now which meant for a fun ride on the metro.
 I just love being sandwiched between people I don't know.
 So fun.

-I fight my way through crowd after crowd and an hour later find myself at home.
-I cook some dinner, then my roommate and I settle in to watch Frozen and enjoy some good ol' microwave popcorn.
+I fought my way through crowd after crowd, and an hour later found myself at home.
+I cooked some dinner, then my roommate and I settled in to watch Frozen and enjoyed some good ol' microwave popcorn.
 I would call it a successful weekend.

 Friday, November 6, 2015